Reinforcement Learning and Machine ethics:a systematic review: The analysis

 \section{The analysis}

-In this section, we discuss the taxonomy and categorizations used to organize our survey.
-Since the focus is on RL, we closely examined its components such as the reward, policy, and value function.
-Additionally, we considered the specific RL paradigms used, allowing us to observe trends within the research community.
-Furthermore, we explore ethical theories and implementation examples, which constitute the core of machine ethics implementations.
-Finally, we categorize trends in machine ethics for RL based on \textit{contribution type}, whether they are argumentative, empirical, mathematical, or a combination.
+In this section, we discuss the taxonomy and categorisations used to organise our survey based on research questions, RQ1-RQ3 (except for a portion of RQ2 which resides in Discussion (Section \ref{discussion}).

-\subsubsection{Component of RL Modified}
+\subsection{Component of RL Modified}

 There are several aspects that affect RL algorithms and their performance on tasks.
-For instance, the challenge of designing a good reward function to correctly incentivize agents can make or break the agent's performance.
+For instance, the challenge of designing a good reward function to correctly incentivise agents can make or break the agent's performance.
 Other aspects such as policy functions, value functions, etc., also play a part.
 In terms of developing RL algorithms which make more ethical choices, several researchers modify either one or more of these components to achieve the desired result.
-We categorized the research articles based on which component of RL was modified and we present our findings in Table \ref{tab:component}.
+We categorised the research articles based on which component of RL was modified, and we present our findings in Table \ref{tab:component}.

-We can observe from these groupings that a majority of the articles modify either the reward function or the policy function.
-Reward functions act as means to instill ethical behavior, since the agent can obtain a higher reward or incur a lower penalty if it chooses the ethical option.
-On the other hand, inverse reinforcement learning algorithms are typically used to modify the policy function through demonstrations of an expert policy, based on which the agent learns the optimal reward function.
-Also, a few researchers demonstrated ethical behavior preference in RL agents by modifying either the value function or the neural network's objective function (see Table \ref{tab:component}).
-Other components include the action space \cite{ammanabrolu-etal-2022-aligning}, neural network \cite{plebe_neurocomputational_2015} in case of deep RL algorithms, path planning \cite{malvone_admissible_2023} and regret \cite{balakrishnan_incorporating_2019}.
+We can observe from these groupings that the majority of the articles modify either the reward function or the policy function.
+Reward functions act as a means to instill ethical behaviour, since the agent can obtain a higher reward or incur a lower penalty if it chooses the ethical option.
+On the other hand, inverse RL algorithms are typically used to modify the policy function through demonstrations of an expert policy, based on which the agent learns the optimal reward function.
+Also, a few researchers demonstrated ethical behaviour preference in RL agents by modifying either the value function or the neural network's objective function (see Table \ref{tab:component}).
+Other components include the action space \cite{ammanabrolu-etal-2022-aligning}, neural network \cite{plebe_neurocomputational_2015} in the case of deep RL algorithms, path planning \cite{malvone_admissible_2023} and regret \cite{balakrishnan_incorporating_2019}.